DronetDevDesign/e-z-password-generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+# COPYRIGHT:

+# No License

+This file is for informational purposes only and follows the common naming convention of `LICENSE.md` to make it easy to find.
+No license is implied.

+As explained by [choosealicense.com](https://choosealicense.com/no-permission/), when no license is declared:

+> [This repository] is under exclusive copyright by default.
+[You cannot] use, copy, distribute, or modify without being at risk of take-downs, shake-downs, or litigation.

+---
+© Your own copy right statement here.